Preventing atom exhaustion

 Because of the above, care should be taken to not create an unbounded number of atoms.
 In particular, creating atoms from untrusted input can lead to denial-of-service (DoS) vulnerabilities.

 The best way to prevent atom exhaustion is by ensuring no new atom values are created at runtime: as long as any atom value required by the application is referenced in code, that value will be defined in the atom table when the code is loaded (e.g. at release startup).
-The conversion of other types into atoms can then be constrained to only allow existing values using the ...to_existing_atom/1
+The conversion of other types into atoms can then be constrained to only allow existing values by using lookup tables, or when this is not practical, by using the ...to_existing_atom/1 function variants.

 Beware of functions in applications/libraries that create atoms from input values.
 For instance, the xmerl_scan XML parser that comes with Erlang/OTP generates atoms from XML tag and attribute names (see Erlang standard library: xmerl), and the http_uri:parse/1 function in the ‘inets’ application converts the URI scheme to an atom (see Erlang standard library: inets).